Open Research Project • Exact Document Preserved

 Positive results would provide data on the core concept and support further development toward a fusion-conditions prototype.

-This concept may offer a contribution to plasma heating methods, with possible relevance to fusion research, industrial plasmas, and related applications.
+This concept is intended to explore a potential contribution to plasma heating methods, with possible relevance to fusion research, industrial plasmas, and related applications.
 Full details, experimental plans, and notes follow.

 Technical Description